LilithRainbows/HabboAirPlus/README.txt

 -Fixed room rendering at very large resolutions
--Fixed black color inconsistency in the top background of rooms on HDR/OLED displays -Fixed random unresponsive left part of the screen (where the chat history is located) (beta fix)
+-Fixed black color inconsistency in the top background of rooms on HDR/OLED displays -Fixed random unresponsive left part of the screen (where the chat history is located) (beta fix) -Fixed a bug that prevent users context menus visibility when iterating between rooms (beta fix) -User and furni chooser are now visible after entering a room if it was open previously opened (beta fix)